melpatjen16/capstone-project/README.md

 Year to year?
 Contextualize crime statistics with conviction rates in Virginia to highlight the behavioral, location, and demographic(ethnic background) factors…
 Nonviolent conviction rates in VA –
+*1 Finishing up EDA process (exploratory data analysis)* What are the features and relationships between them.
+Variables: Case (#, code/ID, date), location (lat/long), charge,
+Provides guidelines for essential variables and removing non-essential variables Identify outliers
+Maximize insights of dataset

+2 Create a working machine learning model — supervised learning model??
+Labels vs no labels Figure out the model to help figure out how to store it

 Data & APIs: